cryptographicfool/cs50/README.md

 A program to count minimum number of coins needed to give user the required change using greedy algorithm.

 ### credit.c
 A program to check if a credit card number is valid, and whether it is a MasterCard, VISA or an AmEx card.

+## week_2 - pset2
+I was introduced to arrays, strings and functions in C.

+### caesar.c
+A program that converts plaintext to ciphertext using a key provided by the user.